Swimmer’s Shoulder: Symptoms, Causes & Treatments

 What is “swimmer’s shoulder?”

 The rotator cuff, which is a group of muscles and tendons that help lift the arm overhead, sits between the humerus (arm bone) and the acromion (top of the shoulder).
 Repetitive overhead activities (i.e. swimming strokes, throwing a softball, spiking a volleyball, etc.) can cause inflammation of the rotator cuff.
 As the muscles and tendons of the rotator cuff are surrounded by bone, this inflammation compresses the tendons and reduces blood flow.
-If left untreated, swimmer’s shoulder can cause the rotator cuff to fray and lead to more serious conditions, such as a full rotator cuff tear.
+If left untreated, this condition can cause the rotator cuff to fray and lead to more serious conditions, such as a full rotator cuff tear.

 Swimmer’s Shoulder Symptoms: Where does swimmer’s shoulder hurt?